 Part 3.
 Jesus, the son, is not a created being.
 He is eternal, completely God, and of the same essence as the Father.
 If he was just a man he could never save us.
-It is only because he is totally and completely God that … Continue reading “Jesus: Begotten, not Made”
+It is only because he is totally and … Continue reading “Jesus: Begotten, not Made”

 Part 2.
 We can call on God in prayer because he is our Father.
 We can have total confidence in him because he is almighty.
 He is both willing and able to act.